 Salesforce: Reference Request

 The Request a Reference feature for the Salesforce integration allows a Salesperson to request a reference from advocates for an Opportunity from within Salesforce.
 This article will specifically guide you through the overview of the new Reference Request component in Salesforce (Classic and Lightning version).

 You can decide which advocates should be visible in the Request a Reference screen.
 This will streamline the reference request process for your Sales team by identifying the best advocates to choose from.
-For information on how this appears in Salesforce, see the Match references to your advocates in Salesforce help article.
+For information on how this appears in Salesforce, see the Match references to your advocates in Salesforce section.

 A Request a Reference challenge will be created in the hub that is targeted at the advocates chosen by the Salesperson.
 For best practices on configuring this challenge, head over to the Best Practices for Configuring the Reference Challenge with Salesforce Integration Article.